GetHypercube/aidetector-backend/README.md

 `python api.py`

-To create the CSV file neccesary to
+To create the CSV file neccesary to calculate evaluations of the models:

+`python main.py --image_folder tests --true_label True`

+And to calculate evaluations, open `evaluations.ipynb` notebook.

 In Windows, run the CURL command: